Llanelly and Mynydd Mawr Railway: The Llanelly Railway

-In 1835 the Llanelly Railway obtained powers to build from St David's Pit, above Dafen, to connect with the Carmarthenshire Railway at Felin Foel.
+In 1835 the Llanelly Railway obtained powers to build from St David's Pit, above Dafen, to connect with the Carmarthenshire Railway or Tramroad at Felin Foel.
 The Llanelly Railway was to be an edge railway, and it seems to have been assumed that the Carmarthenshire line would be converted to that system; however this line was never built.
 From September 1839 anthracite coal from Mynydd Mawr was brought to Llanelly by the Llanelly Railway, by-passing the Carmarthenshire line, taking an easterly sweep through the present-day Ammanford).

 Llanelly Harbour Commissioners

-The state of Llanelly Harbour had long given cause for concern, and by an Act of 1843 the Llanelly Harbour Commissioners were authorised to raise money and improve the harbour, also acquiring the Carmarthenshire Dock from the Railway company and altering the course of the River Lliedi to improve scour.
-By now the majority of the Carmarthenshire Railway route was disused, but the Company remained in existence.
+The state of Llanelly Harbour had long given cause for concern, and by the Burry, Loughor and Lliedi Rivers Navigation Act 1843 (6 & 7 Vict. c. lxxxviii) the Llanelly Harbour Commissioners were authorised to raise money and improve the harbour, also acquiring the Carmarthenshire Dock from the Carmarthenshire Railway or Tramroad Company and altering the course of the River Lliedi to improve scour.
+By now the majority of the Carmarthenshire Railway or Tramroad route was disused, but the Carmarthenshire Railway or Tramroad Company remained in existence.